 Policy

-The Conrado Journal provides immediate open access to its content, based on the principle that providing the public with free access to research helps a greater global exchange of knowledge.
+The Conrado Journal provides immediate open access to its content, based on the principle that providing the public with free access to research helps to increase the global exchange of knowledge.

 In accordance with this Open Access policy, at no step of the publication process do we charge for subscribing, submitting, processing, publishing, or reading articles in our journal.